vercel/vercel/packages/edge/docs/interfaces/Geo.md

 • `Optional` **city**: `string`

-The city that the request originated from
+The city that the request originated from.

 #### Defined in